About

 Failure

-Best education I never paid for
+Best education he never paid for

 Mike Wystrach in the early days of Freshly, beside a Freshly shipping box